Manoj381997/prison-break/README.md

-# prison-break
+# Prison Break - A JavaScript Based Game.
-A pure JavaScript game based on Brick breaker built using ES6/ECMAScript 2015 standards.
+This is a 2D game module built using ECMAScript 6 standards for JavaScript.